Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the favorite four times over their past 10 games and lost each of those contests.
+- The Reds have played as the favorite in four of their past 10 games and lost each of those contests.

-- In their last 10 games with a total, the Reds and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Reds and their opponents are 3-7-0 when it comes to hitting the over.

 Read More About This Game